← Back to Projects

 CPU Core & Interrupt Logic

-• Hardware Vector Table: CPU immediately jumps to 0x20 upon timer IRQ.
+• Hardware Vector Table: CPU performs a hardware-forced jump to 0x20 immediately upon timer IRQ.

-• Context Saving: Integrated a Machine Exception Program Counter (MEPC) to resume background tasks seamlessly after audio interrupts.
+• Context Management: Integrated MEPC registers to resume background tasks seamlessly after audio interrupts.

 Audio Peripheral Design

-Audio PWM Engine: A custom 8-bit digital-to-analog pulse-width modulator that transforms PCM data into speaker-ready signals.
-It includes hardware-level saturation logic to prevent digital clipping distortion during high-volume transients.
+Audio PWM Engine: A custom 8-bit digital-to-analog modulator that transforms PCM data into speaker-ready pulses, featuring hardware-level saturation logic to prevent clipping.

-Programmable Timer: Acts as the system's "Heartbeat," mapped to MMIO address 0x500, allowing software to dynamically adjust the sample rate.
+Precision Timer: Acts as the system's "Heartbeat," mapped to MMIO address 0x500, triggering interrupts exactly every 22 microseconds for 44.1kHz audio.

 Key Results